 - On Twitter videos can be up to 140 seconds long.
 So short, snappy video content is key for this channel.
 Animation style video content tends to perform well on this channel.

 To maximise engagement levels and showcase more exciting and unique content on your feed, experimenting with varied video content is a must.
 There are such a range of options, including live videos and stories, that can be utilised to help meet your business goals.
+Getting a commercial signs in Denver usually starts with a quote from Magnify Signs.
 Here are just a few of them that are a great place to start if you want to be more creative with your video content on social media:

 Facebook launched their live streaming service around the same time that the tool launched on Instagram.
 Individuals and brands can go “live” on Facebook whenever they are recording videos in real time.
 When filming a live segment on Facebook, users can interact with the brand by commenting and reacting to the video whilst the brand is live.
 This means this type of video content is perfect for Q&A’s as users can ask questions and the brand can respond directly to them, in real time.
 Utilising Facebook live is a great way to really connect with your audience and engage with them.
 It’s been noted that Facebook Live videos produce 6 times as many interactions as traditional videos, so it’s definitely worth looking into to increase engagement rates across the channel.